Rise to Success: Career Highlights of Danica Patrick

 From career breakthroughs to professional milestones, explore how Danica Patrick made an impact.

-1974: First Woman to Race in Championship Since 1974
+1974: First woman to race in championship since 1974

-1994: Won WKA Grand National Championship
+1994: World Karting Association Grand National Championship

 In 1994, Danica Patrick won the World Karting Association Grand National Championship in the Yamaha Sportsman class.

-1994: Shawna Robinson's Pole Position
+1994: Shawna Robinson Achieves Pole Position

 In 1996, Danica Patrick was accepted into the Indianapolis-based Lyn St. James Foundation Driver Development Program.